RobotOverlord550/automata_games/README.md

 ## Data Reference

 ### Description
-Use this as a reference guide for modifying the file to your hearts content without needing to read my poorly commented source code.
+Use this as a reference guide for modifying the data json file to your hearts content without needing to read my poorly commented source code.
 I may add more extensive modding support in the future.
 ### Character Meaning
 | Character | Meaning                   |
 | --------- | ------------------------- |